longchung/2d-platformer-project/README.md

 jobs to do:
 - CREATE OWN SPRITE SHEET FOR ANIMATION AND GAME SPRITE
-- add obstacles
+- add ice block
 - add goal flags
-- add start and trasition page
+- add start, trasition and final page
-- add scoreboard
+- add enemies

 test version:
 - only world 1-1 is running so choose that to run.